lana-20/mobile-testing-interview-questions/README.md

 ![image](https://user-images.githubusercontent.com/70295997/209907614-5e5ac435-291c-471a-ba71-805d2c7f08ef.png)

 ## If you open your log, what is the information you check for?

-### Important Information to Check for in Android Logs → ‘adb logcat’ command, output, filtering

-Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-logcat-options-filters).

 ## How to install an app on iOS devices?